rober-m/marlowe-workshop-kit/creating_wallets/README.md

 The *generate_seeds_and_addresses_1.sh* script generates a user requested number of wallet seeds and addresses beloning to the wallets and stores them in the *seeds.txt* and *addresses.txt* files.
 The *generate_seeds_and_addresses_2.sh* script does the same.
 The difference between them is following:
 * Script 1 uses the `cardano-address` tool which does not require a running `cardano-node`.
 In addition to the *seeds.txt* and *addresses.txt* files it creates the *wallet_files* folder where it stores the seeds and addresses for each wallet in an individual file.
 The tool can be installed on Windows and Linux.
 * Script 2 uses the `cardano-wallet` tool which does require a running and synced `cardano-node`.
-With this script you can also set a passphrase for each of the wallets.
+With this script you have to set a passphrase (wallet password) that will be used for every wallet.
 The tool can be installed on Windows, Mac OS and Linux.

+In case you also want to set a passphrase (wallet password) with the first script look at the [cardano-addresses GitHub repository documentation](https://github.com/IntersectMBO/cardano-addresses#documentation) under *How to generate a root private key with passphrase (root.xsk)*.

 Both scripts take in the number of wallets we want to generate and the second script also takes in the passphrase which will be set the same for all wallets.
 The passphrase has to be at least 10 characters long.
 Example command:
 ```console